 You need good timing and grilling skills should you want to reheat Chicken Fried Steak on a grill.
-This is heating over direct fire, so there’s technique for it to heat evenly, especially the insides.
+This is heating over direct fire, so there’s a technique for it to heat evenly, especially the insides.

-The rule of thumb doesn’t apply to reheating steak using a grill.
+The rule of thumb doesn’t apply to reheating a steak using a grill.
 It should be set to high, and it should be heated fast.

 While thawing the steak at room temperature, set the grill to 400F.
 Heat each side of the steak for a minute and a half, then remove from fire.
 Basting with light oil or butter is necessary for it not to dry out.

 Reheating food is not only for one’s eating convenience.
-It also destroys bacteria that have had already bred inside it.
+It also destroys bacteria that have been already bred inside it.
 In reheating meat, it must still have a crusty exterior and a juicy and chewy interior afterwards.

 To achieve this, there are different ways on how to reheat Chicken Fried Steak properly.
-The best way to rewarm crispy steak is by a long, slow, and dry method.
+The best way to rewarm a crispy steak is by a long, slow, and dry method.
 The oven, toaster oven, and microwave oven can fully achieve this reheating technique.

 For a soft core and crispy crust at the start, marinating in buttermilk is a crucial thing to do.
 It chemically tenderizes the meat while making the breading crispy.
-Quality food prepping is as important because reheating is useless if you’ve got soggy steak from the get-go.
+Quality food prepping is as important because reheating is useless if you’ve got a soggy steak from the get-go.

 Related Reheating Posts: